MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-tutorial-q-and-a.md

 ---
-title: Tutorial: using Q&A on a dashboard or in a report
+title: Tutorial - using Q&A on a dashboard or in a report
 description: Tutorial on how to use Power BI Q&A to create new visualizations on dashboards and in reports.
 services: powerbi
 documentationcenter: ''